terence-lim/financial-data-science/examples/README.md

 ## Examples* and code

-Output are in jupyter notebooks in [main parent folder](https://github.com/terence-lim/investment-data-science)
+Output are in jupyter notebooks in [main folder](https://github.com/terence-lim/investment-data-science)

 \* _Though I pointed out a few key references, I have left out many others (but will endeavour to backfill, with apologies in advance) from whom I have applied their ideas.